NuGet/docs.microsoft.com-nuget/docs/quickstart/install-and-use-a-package.md

     ```

 1. Use `dotnet run` to test that the app has been created properly.

+::: end-zone

+::: zone pivot="nugetexe"

+TODO

+::: end-zone

+::: zone pivot="vs"

+NuGet packages can be installed into any .NET project, provided that the package supports the same target framework as the project.

+For this walkthrough, use a simple WPF app.
+Create a project in Visual Studio using **File** > **New Project**, typing **.NET** in the search box, and then selecting the **WPF App (.NET Framework)**.
+Click **Next**.
+Accept the default values for **Framework** when prompted.

+Visual Studio creates the project, which opens in Solution Explorer.

+::: end-zone

+::: zone pivot="vs4mac"

+NuGet packages can be installed into any .NET project, provided that the package supports the same target framework as the project.

+For this walkthrough, use a simple .NET Core Console app.
+Create a project in Visual Studio for Mac using **File > New Solution...**, select the **.NET Core > App > Console Application** template.
+Click **Next**.
+Accept the default values for **Target Framework** when prompted.

+Visual Studio creates the project, which opens in Solution Explorer.

+::: end-zone

 ## Add the Newtonsoft.Json NuGet package